Stable CIDP, Twelve Weeks of Training, Zero Flares

 - Magnesium glycinate 400 mg at night for sleep consolidation and cramp reduction

-- Alpha-lipoic acid 600 mg, with reasonable mechanistic carryover from the diabetic neuropathy literature
+- Alpha-lipoic acid 600 mg — reasonable mechanistic carryover from the diabetic neuropathy literature (Ziegler et al, Diabetes Care 2006, NNT (number needed to treat) ~6)

 Hydration and sodium get programmed, not suggested.
-A post-infusion day in dry hospital HVAC can pull two to three liters before anyone notices.
+A post-infusion day in dry HVAC (heating, ventilation, and air conditioning) can pull two to three liters out of you before you notice.

 Every four weeks: timed 10-meter walk, 30-second sit-to-stand, grip dynamometry, Fatigue Severity Scale.

-A well-programmed replication of the Markvardsen protocol in a stable CIDP client buys a 50 to 70 meter gain on the six-minute walk, a sit-to-stand jump from the low double digits to the high teens, grip that holds steady in a progressive disease, and a morning where Diane finishes her pool block without the mid-set sit-down.
+A well-programmed replication of Markvardsen in a stable CIDP client buys you a 50 to 70 meter gain on the six-minute walk.
+A sit-to-stand jump from the low double digits to the high teens.
+Grip that holds steady in a progressive disease.

-That is the ceiling of what rehab offers in a demyelinating disease.
+That is the ceiling rehab offers in a demyelinating disease.
 It is not nothing.

-Jake, the founder, is a hospital security supervisor who lost 112 pounds on the same autonomic-first, schedule-aware framework — minus the immunology.
+Jake, who built LIM, is a hospital security supervisor who dropped 308 to 196 on 12-hour overnight shifts using the same autonomic-first, schedule-aware framework — minus the immunology.
 The neuropathy population needs that framework more, not less.

 If you are a CIDP patient, a neurologist sending one, or a trainer who got handed one and went pale, start here.